 Mr. Esrati should not run for political office if he cannot handle public criticism of the things he says and the way he treats people!
 Further, I just moved in to my new home, so that is why I was slightly confused about who I can vote for, since my mailing address says Dayton.

 In short, in my attempt to keep things on task when it came to the issue of saving the Garden Station community garden I failed.
 Instead, I was led to realize there still is a long way to go when it comes to able-bodied privilege, even in Dayton.
-What Mr. Esrati needs to realize is that I may not matter since I live in Washington Twp., but the thousands of people with disabilities living in the city of Dayton DO matter and they need someone running for city commission who gives a damn about their rights and their place in Dayton, too.
+What Mr. Esrati needs to realize is that I may not matter since I live in Washington Twp., but the thousands of disabled folks living in the city of Dayton DO matter and they need someone running for city commission who gives a damn about their rights and their place in Dayton, too.

 Oh and if you want to support Garden Station: PLEASE SIGN THE PETITION!!